1955 Dutch Grand Prix

 1988 Detroit Grand Prix

 Another classic case of McLaren’s 1988 dominance and, since it was a street circuit, it was Ayrton Senna who beat Alain Prost, who wasn’t a fan of the track.
 Thierry Boutsen finished third for Benetton, a lap down, while Andrea de Cesaris somehow coaxed his Rial up to fourth.
-The circuit had started to break up during the race, contributing to this race being the last F1 race in Detroit.
+The circuit had started to break up during the race, contributing to this being the last F1 race in Detroit.

 2005 United States Grand Prix